Updated: May 28

 9. How often do they need to attend sessions?

-I like to compare dyslexia tutoring to going to the gym.
+I like to compare dyslexia intervention to going to the gym.
 If you go to the gym once a week, do you think 6 months from now you’ll look at yourself and see dramatic results?
 Probably not.
 Ideally, you will go to the gym at least 3 times a week for an hour each time.
 If you are consistent, 6 months from now you may be amazed at how much you have accomplished.

-The Barton Reading and Spelling System requires a minimum of 2 days a week because anything less than that won't be enough to be effective.
+The Barton Reading and Spelling System requires a minimum of 2 hours/days a week because anything less than that won't be enough to be effective.
 Intervention for your child should be intensive because the goal is to close the gap between where they are and where they should be, not maintain it.

 10. Should I do 2 intervention programs?